Today, the McRib has returned.

 Where are we going?
 To diminishing marginal utility.

 The history of the McRib takes us back at least 40 years.
 In 1980 or so, the creator of the chicken nugget realized pork also had some possibilities.
 Using restructured meat technology, he eviscerated the unappealing parts of the pig.
-Oversimplifying, we can just say that adding some salt and water glue, they wound with a pork slab that became the McRib.
+Oversimplifying, we can just say that adding some salt and water glue, they wound up with a pork slab that became the McRib.
 Yes, Americans don’t want stewed pig hearts.
 But they will eat a more palatable version.

 Saying that approximately 10,000 locations will offer the McRib, McDonald’s described it as “craveable and delicious–a seasoned boneless pork sandwich slathered in tangy barbecue sauce and topped with slithered onions and tart pickles.”